Strategic Review update

 - Impact in its ability to influence the positive change in our society.

-In recent months we have opened further discussion about an over-arching worldview view that gives expression to our ethos: the power to create.
+In recent months we have opened further discussion about the over-arching worldview view that gives expression to our ethos: the power to create.
 The idea is about supporting creativity and removing barriers that prevents people from turning their ideas into reality.
-Watch the new Power to Create short here.
 You can read more about it in the Chief Executive’s lecture and a recent piece by the ARC Director, Adam Lent, in the RSA Journal.

 Alongside the Power to Create, a series of broad change aims have been developed in the main areas of focus agreed by the Trustee Board in 2013:

 Design, Enterprise and Manufacturing: Unlocking Creativity to enable a sustainable, inclusive and dynamic economy